FoundryApp/examples/README.md

 ## [firestore-functions](https://github.com/FoundryApp/examples/tree/master/firestore-functions)

 Showcase of [Firestore trigger](https://firebase.google.com/docs/functions/firestore-events) functions: Functionality around workspaces and Slack notifications.
-When you create a workspace with a new  members, add members to an existing workspace, or delete a workspace, a relevant Slack notification will be sent.
+When you create a workspace with new members, add members to an existing workspace, or delete a workspace, a relevant Slack notification will be sent.

 - onCreate function `notifyMembersInNewWorkspace` sends a message to Slack mentioning all members from a newly created workspace